The Wellbeing Needs of Baby Boomers

 Research shows coronary heart disease is still the top cause of death amongst this generation.
 The NHS states that a number of risk factors associated with this, such as some cancers, are preventable as they’re associated with lifestyle choices like smoking, poor diet and high body mass index.

-Speaking of which, The Mental Health Foundation report found that over 8 in 10 men, and 7 in 10 women aged between 55 and 64 in England are either obese or overweight.
+Speaking of which, The Mental Health Foundation report on Baby boomers, mental health and ageing well, found that over 8 in 10 men, and 7 in 10 women aged between 55 and 64 in England are either obese or overweight.
 In fact – men in this age group have the highest levels of obesity compared with any other age group.

 Action: Health Assessments